jasper-th-wang/portfolio_v1/src/content/posts/katex-fashion.md

 ---
-title: How I Built Katexfashion.com and What I Learned from it
+title: How I Built My First Project and What I Learned from it
 author: Jasper Wang
 description: my journey of building and deploying my first every personal project
 pubDate: 2024-01-09